google/ads-api-report-fetcher/README.md

   >Example usage: `gaarf <queries> --account=123456 --customer-ids-query-file=/path/to/query.sql

-* `disable-account-expansion` - disable MCC account expansion into child accounts (useful when you need to execute a query at MCC level) (*NodeJS version only*).
+* `disable-account-expansion` - disable MCC account expansion into child accounts (useful when you need to execute a query at MCC level).
   By default Gaarf does account expansion (even with `customer-ids-query`).

 Options specific for CSV writer: